Knoblauchpilze/frontend-toolkit/README.md

 ## Extend the library

 Some components are needed on your system to be able to add features or generally develop in this repository.
 Namely:
 * [node](https://nodejs.org/en/download).
-We used version 22 during the development phase.
+We used version 22.1.0 during the development phase.
 * `npm`.
-We used version TODO when developing this package.
+We used version 10.7.0 when developing this package.

 Alternatively, this [stack overflow post](https://stackoverflow.com/questions/69029896/how-do-you-install-npm-on-ubuntu) indicated how to install both from the package manager.